 Of course, this isn’t to say that everything else in Vietnam is cheap.
 I made the mistake of purchasing a kitschy t-shirt in Saigon shortly after I arrived, for example.
 In addition to the fact that the shirt had stretched beyond the point of wearing within a few days, I paid 100,000 dong — or enough to eat three meals in a day — in the piece of shit.

-One purchase that will make your time in Vietnam significantly easier is a SIM card — and, therefore, a local phone number — from a Vietnamese mobile carrier.
-Doing so permits you to call hotels, tour providers and friends you meet without having to use Skype or, worse, the U.S. or European phone you stupidly brought with you and used as if you were home.
+One purchase that will make your time in Vietnam significantly easier is a Vietnam travel data — and, if you include calls in your plan, a local phone number — from a Vietnamese mobile carrier.
+Doing so permits you to use your phone much as you would in your home country, but without exorbitant roaming costs and ever-changing networks.